Lauf (Baden)

-Lauf (Louf) is a municipality in the district of Ortenau in Western Baden-Württemberg, Germany.
+Lauf (/de/; Louf) is a municipality in the district of Ortenau in Western Baden-Württemberg, Germany.

 Lauf is a locality positioned at the western periphery of the Black Forest, also known as Schwarzwald, within the valley of Laufbachtal.

 Geography

 The geographical feature that provides the name to Lauf is the Laufbach stream.
 This body of water originates from the northwestern side of the Hornisgrinde, subsequently flowing past Glashütte and eventually reaching Lauf.
 Its rapid descent forms a distinctive feature of the local topography.

 Almost half of the municipality's territory is forested.
 In the Laufbach valley and its side valleys, a large part of the original abundance of plant species, including flower meadows with some native orchid species, has been preserved.

 The region's land use primarily comprises viticulture, facilitated by the abundance of south-facing slopes that are ideal for vineyards.

 History

 The first documentary mention (as Löuffe) was in 1383.
 The village initially belonged to the Imperial Austrian bailiwick of Ortenau.
 From 1805 the community belonged to the Electorate of Baden (from 1806 Grand Duchy of Baden), where it was assigned in 1807 to the Amt of Bühl, which became the district of Bühl in 1939.
 With its dissolution in 1973, the village became part of the newly formed Ortenau district.